omeka/classic-enduser/Plugins/Contribution_3.md

 If you want users to be able to assign a location to their contributions, use the [Geolocation](/Geolocation_2.0.md) plugin and check the *add map to contribution form* in its configuration settings.

 ### Submission Settings
-This setting is where you set the general contribution options for your form, including user  anonymity and the text of emails to be sent to contributors.
+In this section, you set the contribution options for your form, including an option for user anonymity and type in the text of email confirmations sent to contributors.

 - *Contribution Slug*: customize the end of the url for the contribution form (youromekasite.net/slug).
 If you leave this blank, the url for the contribution form will be youromekaite.net/contribution